notZumbie/DiscordTrojan/README.md

+# Discontinued

+Thank you to anyone who liked this project, if you want to update it yourself feel free to fork it!
+Have a nice night!

 # DiscordTrojan

 This is a trojan horse designed for Educational use ONLY.
 This is a Remote Access Trojan that functions through discord instead of a ip.